sweattep/modern_quotes/README.md

 >As far as I can see, we are the only professional sports league that self distributes across a high multiple of live social channels to drive top of the funnel discovery and engagement.

+>People are putting all of their time and resources into technology owned by other companies--years of work could be lost in a moments time with no warning.
+I recognize there is a fine balance between being a user of a helpful program and developing true skill sets that will allow you to take ownership of your work outside of consumer generated media focused websites.
+It is essential to build your technical capacity and have ownership of your own platform, such as a personal website.
+This is a platform where your voice can be heard rather than relying on a community website--develop your own true fans and followings rather than relying on a corporation to do it for you.

 >we love only what we do not possess
 >we love only what we do not possess